 Thonny is intended for beginners.
 The user interface is kept simple so that beginners will find it easy to get started.

-Though Thonny is intended for beginners, it has several useful features that also make it a good IDE for full-fetched Python development.
+Though Thonny is intended for beginners, it has several useful features that also make it a good IDE for full-fledged Python development.
 Some of its features are syntax error highlighting, debugger, code completion, step through expression evaluation, etc.